27rajyash/cn_ddos_protection_python/DDoS_Docs/Malhar's Log.md

+**This file is for me to log my progress.
+You don't have to read it thoroughly although I hope you do, but I totally understand if you don't since it is very long, I've noted down all the important info from this document in [[Random Info]], [[Dependencies]] and [[DDoS_Docs/Project Till Now]], read those instead.
+If you do get stuck up somewhere, I most likely have written about it in this document, or just ask me.**

+For now, the Fundamentals noted down in the Fundamentals folder are more than enough to get us started on the basic implementation.
+We will add more after we hit a resource exhaustion point.

  #Log1 {26-12-2024 [17:59:00]}

 Okay, finally!
 I have to start implementing this project if we want to keep our deadline.
 IT's 26th December 1800 hours exactly (O __ O)!!